-If we had to pick two festivals to definitely experience in India, it would have to be either the festival of colours – Holi (in March) or Diwali (October or November).
-Both festivals are a sight to behold, and joyous Indians in the mood to celebrate are tons of fun to be around.
+If we had to pick two festivals that you must definitely experience in India, it would have to be either the festival of colours – Holi (in March) or Diwali (October or November).
+Both these festivals are a sight to behold, and joyous Indians in the mood to celebrate are super fun.
+So if you are travelling in India during Diwali, go for it as festivals are the best way to experience a place and learn about its culture.
 This blog will tell you all about experiencing Diwali in India and celebrating the festival of lights!

-Celebrating Diwali in India will give you an insight into India’s rich cultural heritage and help you understand age old traditions.
-Also known as the festival of lights, streets and homes are all lit up with lanterns and candles for the celebration of this Hindu festival.
+Travelling in India during Diwali will give you an insight into India’s rich cultural heritage and help you understand age-old traditions.
+During this time, streets and homes are all lit up with lanterns and candles for the celebration of this Hindu festival.
 Experiencing Diwali in India is certainly surreal.

-Gifts are exchanged, lavish feasts are prepared and sweets are distributed – Diwali in India is as important to the Indians as Christmas celebrations in the west.
-Common traditions include buying new clothes and redecorating houses, lighting butter lamps, eating together as family and bursting firecrackers.
+Diwali in India is as important to the Indians as Christmas celebrations in the West.
+Common traditions include buying new clothes and redecorating houses, lighting butter lamps, exchanging gifts, eating together as a family and bursting firecrackers.
 The primary purpose of these traditions is to start afresh with the belief of good emerging victorious over all evil.

 As a traveller, especially if you are anywhere in North India, you will certainly feel the festive vibe!
-Indians are friendly and curious, are its quite likely yo’ll be invited to someone’s house to join in the family celebrations.
+Indians are friendly and curious people.
+Don’t be surprised if you are invited to someone’s house to join in the family celebrations.

-If you intend on travelling to India during Diwali, here’s everything you need to know about why, when and where the Diwali festival is celebrated.
-If experiencing Diwali in India is on your wish-list (something we highly recommend), plan your trip with us now, so you can properly experience the grandeur of the festival of lights.
+If you intend on travelling to India during Diwali, here’s everything you need to know about the festival of Diwali.
+If experiencing Diwali in India is on your wishlist (something we highly recommend), plan your trip with us now, so you can properly experience the grandeur of the festival of lights.

 Diwali marks the beginning of a new year in the Hindu calendar in India.
 It celebrates the return of Lord Ram after fourteen years of exile.
-During this period he also defeated the ten-headed King Ravana who had abducted his wife Sita.
-Hanuman (the monkey god) and Laxman (Ram’s younger brother) are other important characters in the Ramayana, an ancient epic poem about Ram, Sita and righteousness.
+During this period, he also defeated the ten-headed King Ravana who had abducted his wife Sita.
+Hanuman (the Monkey God) and Laxman (Ram’s younger brother) are other important characters in the Ramayana, an ancient epic about Ram, Sita and righteousness.

 It symbolises the victory of light over darkness, good over evil and hope over despair.
 Hindus light up their homes, they adorn the entrance with lamps or candles, and colourful mandalas made using coloured powder.
-Hence, it’s commonly referred to as the festival of lights.
-All assets like cars, offices, jewellery are worshipped at this time to simply show gratitude to the lord.
+This is why it is also known as the festival of lights.
+In order to show gratitude to the lord, all assets like cars, offices, jewellery are worshipped at this time.

 Most regions across the country celebrate this Hindu festival.
 Diwali celebrations in North and Central India are extremely different as compared to the festivities in South India.
 The religious significance of Diwali also differs depending on each state.
 The most popular significance continues to be based on the legend of Ramayana.
 But in South India, Diwali is celebrated to commemorate the conquering of the Asura Naraka and in the honour of Lord Krishna.

-Make sure you eat Jalebi- famous deep fried Diwali Sweets – Photo Credit Zera li
+Make sure you eat Jalebi, which is a famous deep fried Diwali sweet (Photo Credit – Zera Li)

 Each of the days of this five-day festival have a different significance, with its own set of rituals and traditions followed by fireworks at night time.
 Knowing this isn’t a must, but will help you get a better understanding of it when experiencing Diwali in India.